This is a transcription of an audio lecture from The Eternal Tarot of Alchemy and Kabbalah, originally given live at the Chicagoland Gnostic Academy.

 You can see by this definition and by reflecting upon yourself in meditation that everyone has many mechanical habits that are engrained, that are hard to change.
 We have a strong sense of ego, of self, of desire, that rationalizes and justifies its behavior.
 You see the problem here?
 The ego uses thought to justify its degeneration.
 Therefore, Samael Aun Weor stated that the greatest weapon the demons or black magicians use to pull the aspirants from the path is the intellect.
 Because everyone fortifies and worships the animal mind.

 The intellect is not entirely bad.
 It is only bad when Nephesh, ego, desire, uses the intellect to propagandize its agenda.
 The intellect simply is a machine that can be used to process information, whether materialistic or spiritual.
 Therefore, in comparison with the animal kingdom, we have an advantage to use the intellect for divine purposes, to learn how to stop being an animal.
-When we acquire the intellect for the first time, divinity gave us certain commandments throughout the diverse religions traditions, to rationalize and demonstrate to us the path of becoming a true human being.
+When we acquire the intellect for the first time, divinity gave us certain commandments throughout the diverse religious traditions, to rationalize and demonstrate to us the path of becoming a true human being.
 And this is where the second type of soul, Ruach, comes into play.

 Ruach is the Thinking Soul.
 This is our conscience, that part of us that gives us a sense of right and wrong, a certain level of gnosis: how certain actions and psychological behaviors are proper or improper given the circumstances.
 We’re are talking more about a soul that reflects upon itself, that conceptualizes its habits and seeks to remedy them.